 - Cut the carrot in half lengthwise, and slice thinly.
 Cut the green onions thinly.

-- Transfer the kombu dashi into a pot (if you didn’t use a pot at Step 2).
+Transfer the kombu dashi into a pot (if you didn’t use a pot at Step 2).
 Slowly bring the kombu dashi to a boil over medium low heat.
 When the water is almost boiling, remove the kombu to avoid sliminess.
+If you are vegan/vegetarian, skip next two steps (Step 9 and Step 10).

 - Add 3 cups katsuobushi and cook for 15 seconds.
 Then turn off the heat and let the katsuobushi steep in the pot for 15 minutes.